Contrast-Security-OSS/docs/content/admin/org_settings/integrations/TFS.md

 #### Multiple vulnerabilities

 For multiple vulnerabilities sent to VSTS or TFS in bulk as a single issue, the ticket state applies to all vulnerabilities associated with that ticket.
-For multiple tickets tied to a single vulnerability, the vulnerability can only be updated when all the tickets are closed.
+For multiple tickets tied to a single vulnerability, the vulnerability can only be updated when all the tickets are updated as well.

+> **Example:** If you change a ticket state from "New" to "Active", Contrast updates the vulnerability status only if all the tickets related to that vulnerability are in "Active" state.

 ### Automatically create tickets